 Mike Kenstowicz focuses his practice on complex litigation involving commercial disputes, alleged public nuisances, and products liability.
-He has experience identifying and researching key legal issues and drafting dispositive, evidentiary, discovery, and procedural motions for matters in federal and state courts.
+He has experience identifying and researching key legal issues and drafting appellate briefs, pleadings, and dispositive, evidentiary, discovery, and procedural motions for matters in federal and state courts.

 - The University of Chicago (J.D.
 2016; Book Review & Symposium Editor, Law Review; Research Assistant to Judge Richard A. Posner and Professor William M. Landes, 2012-2016; B.A. in Law, Letters, and Society with honors 2012; Student Marshal Honors; Phi Beta Kappa)